SeanTAllen/wiki.seantallen.com/content/notes/ctags-vim-search.md

 date: 2019-02-05T00:00:25-04:00
 draft: false
 tags: [Vim, ctags]
-description: "How to use Exuberant ctags with Vim"
+description: "How to use Exuberant ctags with Vim."
 ---
 Vim uses file called `tags` in the current directory.